Iowa Senate leader resigns; video shows him kissing lobbyist

 Associated Press

-DES MOINES, Iowa (AP) - The top leader of the Iowa Senate resigned Monday after a website published video and photos showing the married lawmaker kissing a statehouse lobbyist.
+DES MOINES, Iowa (AP) - The majority leader of the Iowa Senate resigned Monday after a website published video showing the married lawmaker kissing a statehouse lobbyist.

 Dix did not comment on the circumstances surrounding his resignation as majority leader and as state senator, though Republican Senate President Jack Whitver alluded to the website's allegations in a statement.